-In 2018, Blue Ridge Energy began the largest system improvement in the cooperative's history.
-Seventeen miles of the 26-mile transmission line system the cooperative operates is over 50 years old and must be upgraded for reliability and capacity to serve the cooperative's largest member district of Watauga County.
-The \$40 million project will occur in two phases, with the final leg expected to be completed in 2020.
-The cooperative also began construction on a new corporate office, marking the last of a company-wide building modernization effort to efficiently serve a growing consumer base.
+In 2020, Blue Ridge Energy is continuing the largest system improvement in the cooperative's history.
+Seventeen miles of the 26-mile transmission line system the cooperative operates is over 50 years old and is being upgraded for reliability and capacity.
+The \$40 million project includes a substation and upgrading to a 230 kV line that stretches from Ashe County to Watauga County.